 Pearl felt such a wave of longing that her knees went weak.
 (191)

-Ezra runs a restaurant, the Homesick Restaurant, which sounds like a stellar place—the deepest mystery of this book is why his restaurant isn’t more successful, but then I read it over my evening commute when I was hungry.
+And the title?
+Ezra runs a restaurant, the Homesick Restaurant, which sounds like a stellar place—the deepest mystery of this book is why his restaurant isn’t more successful, but I read it over my evening commute while hungry.
 You should see what Tyler’s elegant prose can do with food!
 The family repeatedly attempts dinner together at this restaurant, but it never works out.
 It’s amazing how so much of this book has the “it was always coming to this” vibe without the overall narrative becoming predictable.

 It was true that once—to celebrate Cody’s new business—they had made it all the way to dessert; so if they hadn’t ordered dessert you could say they’d completed the meal.
 But the fact was, they did order dessert, which was left to sag on the plates when their mother accused Cody of deliberately setting up shop as far from home as possible.
 There was a stiff-backed little quarrel.
 Conversation fell apart.
 Cody walked out.
 (159)

 Overall: 4.5 (out of 5).
 I took off a pinch for the flat scene at the end (flatness is probably the point), but the ONE time I wanted Cody to vent his anger, he switched to peacemaker mode.
 This is likely due to “character development” and I’m probably a bad person for wanting to see him yell at the end, but come on, Cody!
 I know this sounds like something you’d be assigned for English class, but it’s not as if teachers never luck out and assign something good.
 This is something you’d read for your favorite English class.